unterbratka2026/Books/README.md

 # Books
-The repo is a holy grail for all guys who want to learn
+The repo is a collection of books that I found interesting to read in the near future